doorward-elearning/elearning/apps/doorward-testing/regression/Readme.txt

-Step 1 : Prerequisites to run postman scripts
+Step 1 : Prerequisites to run postman scripts from cli (newman)
 ======================================================================================

 a.
 Install node js in windows or mac , refer 'https://www.toolsqa.com/mobile-automation/appium/download-and-install-nodejs/' for step by step installation